 The written exam includes summarizing a reading and writing an essay.
 The oral exam is similar to the SPEAK test.

-The exams are typically given in the week before the beginning of classes each semester, and you must arrive at Duke in time to take these tests.
-Details about the time and location of the tests will be sent to you by your department.
+The exams are given in the weeks leading up to the beginning of classes each semester, and you must register for and complete them in a timely manner.
+Details about the time and location of the tests will be sent to you by EIS and/or your department.

 You will be notified of your placement exam results before the beginning of classes.